Float Therapy San Antonio

 - Encourages “super learning”.

-- Improves insomnia, allowing for longer and deeper sleep.
+- Reduces insomnia for longer, deeper sleep.

 History of Float Therapy

 Floating on highly salt-saturated water is not new – thousands of visitors travel to the famous Dead Sea between Israel and Jordan seeking medical treatment and relaxation.
 Our float cabins offer the same salinity and buoyancy right here in San Antonio.
 A Krysus isolation cabin contains about 2/3 of water and 1/3 of pure Epsom salt – roughly 850 pounds of salt, ten times as salty as the ocean!

 Many of us are deficient in magnesium, an important mineral that supports bone and nervous system health.
 Symptoms of low magnesium include fatigue and muscle cramps, and if untreated, can lead to serious medical complications.
 While it’s important to include plenty of magnesium-rich foods in your diet, absorbing the magnesium sulfate (Epsom salt) found in the float cabin will help increase your levels, detoxifying the body.

 The temperature of the water is 93.5 degrees Fahrenheit, the average external temperature of the body.
 This means the mind does not distinguish between where the body ends and the water begins, a level of tactile sensory deprivation that is nearly impossible to replicate.
 As you float, pain and tension fall away, positive endorphins are released, and stress hormone levels drop.